Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Experiment Setup

 \subsection{Baseline}

 We evaluate Rank4Gen against a broad set of baselines across seven downstream generators, including LLM-based ranking methods under Pointwise, Listwise, and Set Selection paradigms (see Appendix~\ref{app:baselines} for details).
-We also include distillation-based ranking methods, including RankZephyr~\citep{pradeep2023rankzephyr} and SETR~\citep{lee2025shifting}, using Gemini-2.5 Flash Lite\footnote{\url{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash-lite}} as the teacher model.
-For fair comparison, all methods are trained on the same PRISM\_13k training set.
+We also include distillation-based ranking methods, including RankZephyr~\citep{pradeep2023rankzephyr} and SETR~\citep{lee2025shifting}, using Gemini-2.5 Flash Lite\footnote{\url{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash-lite}} as the teacher model, and the dense embedding retriever bge-m3~\citep{chen2024bge} as a first-stage retrieval baseline.
+For fair comparison, all LLM-based methods are trained on the same PRISM\_13K training set.